-- The student was tardy, absent, and/or misses deadlines/appointments. - The student was disruptive or rude. - The student needed continual reminders in the fulfillment of responsibilities. - The student did not accept responsibility for his/her actions, recommendations or errors. - The student could not be relied upon to complete his/her responsibilities in a timely manner. - The student did not adhere to policies, procedures and/or instructions. - The student did not dress in attire appropriate for a patient care setting. - Other irresponsible behavior:

-Comments: (Describe the specifics of the i ncident-who, what. when. where ١
+nents: (Describe the specifics of the incident-who, what, when, where) Respo onsibility The student was tardy, absent, and/or misses deadlines/appointments.
+The student was disruptive or rude.
+The student needed continual reminders in the fulfillment of responsibilities.
+The student did not accept responsibility for his/her actions, recommendations or errors.
+The student could not be relied upon to complete his/her responsibilities in a timely manner.
+The student did not adhere to policies, procedures and/or instructions.
+The student did not dress in attire appropriate for a patient care setting.
+Other irresponsible behavior: Comm nents: (Describe the specifics of the incident-who, what, when, where)

-Responsiveness & Adaptability

-The student was resistant or defensive when provided with constructive feedback.

-- The student did not demonstrate awareness of his/her own limitations and/or willingness to seek help. - The student resisted adopting recommendations from faculty or others to improve learning or performance. - The student did not demonstrate adaptability in a patient care or classroom environment.

-Other behavior that impeded self-improvement:

-Comments: (Describe the specifics of the incident-who, what, when, where)

-6. Your recommendations and/or requirements for remedying the Professionalism Concerns listed on this report.

-7. This section is to be completed by the student (optional).

-Comments (use back or attach additional information if desired)

-I have read this evaluation and discussed it with the Coursemaster / Associate Director / EE Director / Executive Associate Dean.
+Responsiveness & Adaptability The student was resistant or defensive when provided with constructive feedback.
+The student did not demonstrate awareness of his/her own limitations and/or willingness to seek help.
+The student resisted adopting recommendations from faculty or others to improve learning or performance.
+The student did not demonstrate adaptability in a patient care or classroom environment.
+Other behavior that impeded self-improvement: Comments: (Describe the specifics of the incident-who, what, when, where) 6.
+Your recommendations and/or requirements for remedying the Professionalism Concerns listed on this report.7.
+This section is to be completed by the student (optional).
+Comments (use back or attach additional information if desired) I have read this evaluation and discussed it with the Coursemaster / Associate Director / EE Director / Executive Associate Dean.
+Student signature Date Your signature indicates that you have read the report, and it has been discussed with you.

-Student signature

-Your signature indicates that you have read the report, and it has been discussed with you.
 It does not represent your agreement or disagreement with the PCR.
 If you disagree or want to comment, you are encouraged to comment in the space provided.
 The PCR will be sent to Executive Associate Dean for Professional Education and will be maintained separately from your academic file.
 In the event a referral is made to the Academic Misconduct Committee, the PCR will become part of your academic file.